GTMStack

 How to Build a Multi-Channel SDR Operation from Scratch

-A step-by-step guide to building a multi-channel SDR operation, covering channel selection, sequencing strategy, tech stack, hiring vs automation, metrics, and scaling — from first outreach to full-scale operation.
+A step-by-step guide to building a multi-channel SDR operation, covering channel selection, sequencing strategy, tech stack, hiring vs automation, metrics.

 GTMStack Team